Taizhou Jiangsu, China Travel Guide

 Your journey to Taizhou contributes positively to the destination.

-Support local businesses directly by dining at family-run restaurants and purchasing crafts.
+Support local businesses directly by dining at family-run restaurants and getting crafts.

 Stay at locally-owned accommodations to keep tourist dollars within the community.

-Seek out fair trade products and services when available to contribute ethically.
+Seek out fair trade products and services if it's on offer to contribute ethically.

 Reduce your environmental footprint by using reusable water bottles and minimizing plastic waste.